 Coursework in this concentration covers teaching and learning theory, curriculum evaluation and instructional design, which you can adapt to the needs of your audience and your specific role.
 You will also study advanced nursing topics such as pharmacology and health assessment from the Nurse Educator perspective.

 The Nurse Educator concentration can prepare you to sit for the National League of Nursing’s Certified Nurse Educator (CNE) examination, as well as for educator-related certifications offered by the American Nurses Credentialing Center– both of which can give you an edge in the job market by showing employers proof of your expertise.

-In addition to the core curriculum, the Nurse Educator concentration requires 21 semester hours of classes, which cover both the teaching and clinical aspects of nursing education practice:
+In addition to the core curriculum, the Nurse Educator concentration of the online MSN requires 21 semester hours of classes, which cover both the teaching and clinical aspects of nursing education practice.